 On the other hand, considering the cultural-core Filipino values-based approach as an ingredient to bilateral diplomacy to at least minimize stirring the pot in SCS is as good as keeping the Philippines subservient to China—a no oxymoron as being a little sister to Uncle Sam.

-Other personalities the likes of UP law professor Jay Batongbacal who most likely believed that the SCS arbitration award would be the Philippines’ “main source of political and diplomatic leverage” in the South China Sea tension buildup.
+Other personalities like the UP law professor Jay Batongbacal most likely believed that the SCS arbitration award would be the Philippines’ “main source of political and diplomatic leverage” in the South China Sea tension buildup.

 On the other hand, the former Supreme Court justice Antonio Carpio profusely believed that a United Nations (UN) resolution favoring the Philippines would be a “huge victory” as he said the world community is behind us as it strengthens PH position in the West Philippine Sea (WPS) dispute.

 Respectfully, these legal luminaries’ thinking and belief in attempting to resolve the escalating South China Sea tension is analytically a misnomer.
 It is simply chaotic.